 Domestic Cat Care

 Indoor cats will need a litter box in a quiet area.
-Be sure to completely dump and clean the box at least once a week.
+Be sure to completely clean the box at least once a week.
 Using clumping litter and scooping out the clumps daily can keep things tidy.

 Your indoor cat needs plenty of chances to play and chase toys.
 You should spend time each day in active play with your cat.
 Some cats can be trained to walk on a leash.
 Cats like lots of sleep and cat naps, so provide a comfortable bed and other places around your living area where your cat can lounge and retreat.

-Cats have a wide variety of personalities, from standoffish to clingy.
+Cats have a wide variety of personalities, ranging from standoffish to clingy.
 Early socialization with a variety of people can help a cat be less timid around newcomers.
 Cats often do well with other cats and cat-friendly dogs, especially if raised together.
 However, domestic cats still have predatory instincts for rodents, birds, and fish, whether or not they are pets.
 It's best to keep those animals safely away from your cat.

 Common Health Problems